Saphareong/Saphareong/README.md

 - 🤷🏻‍♀ Don't ask me about simp
 - 📫 How to reach me: <a href="https://www.facebook.com/saphareong/">Facebook</a>
 - 😄 Pronouns: このナムだ
-- ⚡ Fun fact: "Still think about it"
+- ⚡ Fun fact: My joke was never made your smile, so keep your smile to your own joy
 <!--
 **Saphareong/Saphareong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.